Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Conclusion and Limitations

-Our analysis assumes bounded gradients/$L$-smoothness and a task-drift bound, and considers \emph{synchronous} partial participation; we do not model stragglers, stale updates, or system constraints.
-Empirically, we evaluate vision FDIL with ResNet-18; cross-architecture/modality and very large-scale settings are not covered.
-The proximal weight $\lambda$ is tuned per dataset.
-Future work: relax assumptions via adaptive step sizes, extend to asynchronous/drop-tolerant aggregation with system metrics, develop self-tuning $\lambda$, and broaden experiments (NLP/time-series/multimodal, larger federated scales, and FCIL/mixed streams).
+We proposed \SPECIAL as a lightweight replay-free algorithm for FDIL under partial participation.
+The method introduces a server-side proximal anchor that preserves a FedAvg-like client workflow while controlling inter-task drift.
+We established two theoretical results: a backward knowledge transfer guarantee and a task-uniform convergence guarantee for non-convex FDIL under partial participation.
+Our theory assumes bounded gradients, $L$-smoothness, and synchronous partial participation; it does not model stragglers, stale updates, or other system-level constraints.
+Empirically, we evaluated vision FDIL with a fixed ResNet-18 backbone and language FDIL with a pre-trained DistilBERT-based backbone.
+The proximal weight $\lambda$ was tuned per dataset.
+Future work will relax the technical assumptions, extend \SPECIAL to asynchronous and drop-tolerant aggregation, develop self-tuning rules for $\lambda$, and broaden evaluation to richer continual streams.